If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 I turned to walk back, deciding that our only option was to swim over at the mouth.
 But I quickly encountered John and Clare coming down the path towards me with a young man I didn't recognize.
 "This chap knows where there's a way across," said John.
 "He's going to show us the way."
 So I turned around again and we all followed the guy.
 He went quite a long way further up-river than I had gone until we arrived at a spot where the river cascaded through a rocky area.
 The water was about thigh deep and you had to step very carefully to prevent yourself from being swept off your feet, but all five of us made it across the river without mishap.
 A short but stiff climb up the side of the ravine brought us onto the escarpment.

 The young guy was apparently the "boat man" - it seems he has a boat that he uses to ferry people across the river.
 But I didn't see any sign of a boat.
 And if he had a boat why didn't he use it?
-There were 13 or so other people on the trail that afternoon apart from us, so he would have had quite a lot of business.
+There were 14 hikers on the trail, so he would have had quite a lot of business that afternoon.

 [Monday 4 October : Luphuthana-Mbotyi] The day started out in spectacular fashion.
 First we walked a couple of kilometres south, along another wave-cut platform and down a difficult and slippery series of rocks to a cave.
 Bessie's Cave, as it is called, is open to the sea and only accessible at low tide.
 We timed it right and managed to get inside - it was a wet, dripping and gloomy cavern, filled with about a metre of water but still an awesome spectacle.